-However, unlike pets, humans do not need, nor can they take, flea and tick prevention medicine.
+However, unlike pets, humans do not need, nor can they take, tick and flea prevention medicine.
 We repeat, do not use pet prevention products on yourself or your family members.
 The best way to prevent flea bites to yourself is to protect your pet year round.
 This will ensure your dog and home remain flea-free.

 At least three types of fleas commonly bite humans: canine fleas, feline fleas, and human fleas.
 If you start to develop or notice small red bumps or a localized itchy rash, one of these types of fleas may be biting you.

 Thankfully, treatment for all types of flea bites is universal and fairly straightforward.
 Simply wash the affected area gently with antiseptic soap.
 This will prevent any infections from developing.
 It will also reduce the “itch-factor,” which is the top complaint among humans with flea bites.
 To soothe your skin post bathing, simply apply ice or over the counter anti-itch creams, including hydrocortisone, aloe, and calamine lotions.
 From there, the healing process will begin.
 Do not scratch!
 It will only slow your recovery and make your flea bites more susceptible to infection.